eskezje/useplatformtick-research/Research.md

 // Which is just:
 return Timer;  // The original timer pointer unchanged
 ```
-if bit 0x20 was clear, it would have become:
+If bit 0x20 was clear, it would become:
 ```c
 return Timer & 0x0000000000000000;
 // Which is: